smartcontractkit/ccip-tools-ts/ccip-cli/README.md

 ## Chain names and selectors

-Where required, networks can be referred by name or selector from [chain-selectors](https://github.com/smartcontractkit/chain-selectors).
+Where required, networks can be referred by ChainID, name or selector from [chain-selectors](https://github.com/smartcontractkit/chain-selectors).
-ChainIDs follow this pattern:
+ChainIDs depend on the chain family and must be passed using this pattern:

 - `EVM`: numeric chain id; e.g. `1` for `ethereum-mainnet`.
 - `Solana`: genesis hash; e.g. `5eykt4UsFv8P8NJdTREpY1vzqKqZKvdpKuc147dw2N9d` for `solana-mainnet`